axibase/atsd/tutorials/getting-started.md

-# Getting Started: Introduction
+# Getting Started

-This introduction guides the reader through the first steps of using Axibase Time Series Database (ATSD).
+This introduction outlines the first steps when using Axibase Time Series Database (ATSD).

 ## Preparation